csvpath/csvpath/README.md

 ## The print function

-Before we get into the scanning and matching parts of paths, including all the functions, let's look at print.
+Before we get into the details of the scanning and matching parts of paths, including all the functions, let's look at print.
 The `print` function has several important uses, including:

 - Debugging csvpaths
 - Validating CSV files
 - Creating new CSV files based on an existing file